Xondamir-coder/SPA-PureJS/README.md

-I developed Single-Page Applicationg using only plain Javascript (no frameworks/libraries).
+I developed a template for Single-Page Applications using only plain Javascript (no frameworks/libraries).
 Check it out!😉